steffilazerte/cavityuse/README.md

 `cavityuse` is an R package for calculating patterns of cavity use from geolocator light data.
 Patterns of light and dark are used to identify daytime usage, while patterns of sunrise/sunset are used to identify nighttime usage.

-> While `cavityuse` is ready to be experimented with, it's still in early development.
+> While `cavityuse` is ready to be experimented with, it's still in early development and should be considered **experimental**.
 Please give me a hand by letting me know of any problems you have (missing functionality, difficult to use, bugs, etc.)

 Installing `cavityuse`
 ----------------------